thoughtbot/maintaining-open-source-projects/book/02-community.md

 >
 > It will get attention from more people than in this issue tracker.
 Thanks!

-Some issues get stale, with not even the requester chiming in it anymore.
+Some issues get stale, with not even the requester replying to your feedback regarding it, anymore.
 It’s impossible to solve a bug report when there is not enough information, or when there's nobody who has seen the problem to answer any question.
-An example response we use for these cases
+An example response we use for these cases follows:
-follows:

 > Since it’s been two months, I hope things are working well now for you.
 I’ll
 > close the issue until we can confirm it’s still happening.
 Happy to continue